drzow/pi-server/README.md

 7. If you did not set up ssh back in step (2), you should do so now, then `ssh pi@$PIIP`
 8. `cd pi-server/shell`
-9. `./stage2.sh <1PasswordRepo> <1PasswordEmail>`
+9. `./stage2.sh <hostname> <domain>`
-   password from your vault into your terminal.
-Stage 2 will update the system, set the password, configure Git, install docker, lvm, and a bunch of supporting packages, then reboot the pi again.
+   Stage 2 will set the hostname and domain, update the system, configure Git, install docker, lvm, and a bunch of supporting packages, then reboot the pi again.
 10. `ssh pi@$PIIP`
 11. `cd pi-server/shell`